rhydvik/react-with-aws-amplify/README.md

 ```

-Authenticator needs to know which userpool it is pointing to, for that pass below
+The authenticator needs to know which userpool it is pointing to, for that pass below
 userpools credentials as `amplifyConfig`

 ```javascript